Circulation Statistics and the Mutually Excluding Behavior of Turbulent Vortex Structures

 Unexpectedly, Monte Carlo simulations reveal a mismatch with DNS results.
 We report, in Fig.~\ref{fig:poisson}, the scale dependence of the circulation flatness for $R_\lambda=610$.
-While the model closely follows the DNS curve for large $r$ (down to $r\sim 40\eta_K$), its circulation fluctuations become too intermittent for smaller contours, with much larger flatness than expected.
+While the model closely follows the DNS curve for large $r$ (down to $r\sim 40\eta_K$), its circulation fluctuations become too intermittent for smaller contours, with a much larger flatness than expected.
 This is translated into sharply peaked circulation probability distribution functions (cPDFs), in contrast to those obtained from DNS, as shown in the inset for $r=2.2\eta_K$.
 A refreshed critical analysis of the vortex gas model is therefore in order.

 One could suspect that higher order contributions to the dilute gas approximation could lead to non-negligible corrections to the circulation flatness associated to small contours.
-In other words, the former expressions (\ref{FR}) and (\ref{barsigma}), used to fix $a$ and $\bar\sigma$, should be improved from the evaluation of further terms in the perturbative expansions of circulation moments.
-However, as it is shown in the Sec.~I of the Supplemental Material, the Poissonian model of localized vortex structures gives subdominant corrections which would drive us to values of $\bar\sigma$ that are not consistent with the assumption that vortex tubes form a dilute system, once their cores are not observed to overlap at all.
+In other words, that the former expressions (\ref{FR}) and (\ref{barsigma}), used to fix $a$ and $\bar\sigma$, should be improved from the evaluation of further terms in the perturbative expansions of circulation moments.
+However, as it is shown in the Sec.~I of the Supplemental Material \cite{SM}, the Poissonian model of localized vortex structures gives subdominant corrections which would drive us to values of $\bar\sigma$ that are not consistent with the assumption that vortex tubes form a dilute system, once their cores are not observed to overlap at all.
+In any case, we empirically inspected different values for the parameters and found that no combination was able to address the issues observed in Fig.~\ref{fig:poisson}.

 In short, the Poissonian vortex gas model is unable to describe the small scale distribution of vortex structures.
 Its paradoxical success at the lowest level of perturbation theory suggests, nevertheless, that the related subdominant contributions could be suppressed (or attenuated) from the consideration of additional/alternative modeling physical ingredients.
 A relatively simple variation of the Poissonian spatial distribution that incorporates this idea is the one provided by a gas of hard disks, which effectively introduces a small scale repulsive interaction between vortices by preventing their centers to come any closer than twice their radius.
 As a matter of fact, excluded volume effects between vortices are not completely extraneous in turbulence modeling.
 They play an important role in refinements of the attached eddy description of turbulent boundary layers \cite{silva_etal}.